sallfatima/step3/README.md

 Other necessary tools are stored under `tools/` directory.
 Here is a breakdown:

-TODO

 ## :white_check_mark: 7.
 TODOs

 You should also check the TODOs sections of each individual pipeline.
 Below you will find TODOs that apply to multiple (common) parts of the project:

 1. **Workflow**:
-   1. [ ]  Fix the cloud function email notification for Batch Job failures, in the inference and duplicate removal pipelines (maybe also add email notification for failure in the feature pipeline, too, although expensive resources are not used, like a GPU).
+   1. [ ]  Fix the cloud function email notification for Batch Job failures, in the inference and duplicate removal pipelines (maybe also add email notification for failure in the feature pipeline, too, although expensive resources are not used, like a GPU). --> _a notification system exists but has not yet been deployed (contact:guillaume@lengo.ai)_.
    2. [ ]  Investigate the resource needed for inference and duplicate removal pipelines, and allocate the right (minimum required) resource for Batch Jobs (currently a bit too loose I believe, in terms of boot disk memory; the GPU is the minimum possible, a T4)
    3. [ ]  Create a spatial database, such that for an area (a polygon) that encompasses another smaller, already processed area (polygon), the data (images, or card, or predictions, or whatever) is automatically retrieved, and not computed again, from scratch.
 THIS MAY INVOLVE A LOT OF WORK, AND ENTIRE CODE REFACTORING :(